Lounge Review

 The food and drink is of a good quality, better than most lounges.
 You can dine downstairs with table service, from a limited menu, or you can use the self-service food options: a limited set of cold options downstairs, or hot and cold upstairs.

-Yes – there's plentt of seating, with quieter space upstairs.
+Yes – there's plenty of seating, with quieter space upstairs.
 The lounge also has it's own Wifi, or you can connect to the airport wifi.

 Add a comment